CSC207-UofT/course-project-tut0201-007/phase0/specification.md

 Creates a course object, populated with information from the API information retrieved through APIWorker.

 #### Scheduler ->
-Creates a schedule object, populated with permutations from the course objects.
+Creates permutations of all possible schedules, and then passes them through filter classes that remove schedules.

 #### ICSCreator ->
 Export schedule as a .ics file, that can be interpreted by the vast majority of calendar apps.

+#### Filter Subclasses ->
+Classes that verify schedules based on user requested specifications, i.e. distances.

-### CLI Commands:
+### CLI Commands/Controller class:
 ```schedule```